-Maltesers are a light and airy biscuits balls covered in chocolate.
+Maltesers are light and airy biscuits balls covered in chocolate.
 Manufactured by Mars, they are one of the most popular chocolate treats in the UK.
-Unfortunately, Maltesers are not vegan.

 So what’s a vegan to do?
 Surely new vegans can’t be expected to commit to a life without Maltesers?
 Fear not, vegan Maltesers alternatives are available.
 And if you like baking, I’ll also share the recipe for making your own vegan Maltesers.